SumanthMysore/SumanthMysore/README.md

 - ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=SumanthMysore&show_icons=true)
 -->

-I'm Sumanth, a DevOps Engineer.
+I'm Sumanth, a DevOps Engineer DevOps Engineer and Cloud Enthusiast.

 #### About Me

 I'm enthusiastic about implementing automation and best practices to streamline software development and deployment processes.
 I aspire to facilitate collaboration between development and operations teams, ensuring smooth and efficient software delivery.

-- 🔭 I’m currently exploring on Azure Landing zone and services.
+- 🔭 I’m currently exploring more into AWS and Kubernetes.
-- 🌱 I’m continuously learning new tools and technologies in the DevOps ecosystem.
+- 🌱 Committed to continuous learning and staying at the forefront of DevOps best practices.
-- 💬 Feel free to ask me about CI/CD, Docker, or anything you see below..!
+- 💬 Feel free to ask me about Docker, Kubernetes, or anything you see below..!

 #### Skills and Tools